Flag of Tampa, Florida

-The city flag of Tampa, Florida, is not well known although it was adopted by the city on July 1, 1930.
+The city flag of Tampa, Florida was adopted by the city on July 1, 1930.
 The many pieces of the unique flag portray the various elements that made the city itself a success.
 The flag is one of the few non-quadrilateral flags in use.

 Creation of flag

 Although Tampa was named in 1849, it took almost 100 years for a flag to be created.
 Mayor D.B.
 McKay introduced the design to the city's multi-national heritage.
 In turn he presented the banner to the board of Representatives and recommended that it be adopted as the official flag.
-On July 1, 1930, the board adopted the flag from its designer F. Grant Whitney.
+On July 1, 1930, the board adopted the flag from its designer F. Grant Whitney, an accountant.

 History and description

-“The colors are inspired by the national flags of the immigrants who settled the area: France, Great Britain, and the United States (red, white and blue); Italy (green, white, and red); and Spain (red and yellow).”
+The colors are inspired by the national flags of the immigrants who settled the area: France, Great Britain, and the United States (red, white and blue); Italy (green, white, and red); and Spain (red and yellow).

-The gold and red striped section is supposed to represent the flag of Spain who had a large part in both Tampa and Florida’s history with the Spanish exploration.
+The gold and red striped section is supposed to represent the flag of Spain which had a large part in both Tampa and Florida’s history with the Spanish exploration.